The Madison, WI 4X4 / Jeep / RL4WD area is filled with amazing trails, awesome people and great events!

 The Amateur Radio group for licensed and those wanting to be licensed in HAM.
 This group also talks about things related to radio communication much like the forums do.

-This group is for those interested in becoming a Trail Guide Ambassador.
-Once you pass your training and background check, we'll move you into your state certified Trail Guide Ambassador private group.
+This group is for those interested in becoming a Trail Ambassador.
+Once you pass your training and background check, we'll move you into the Trail Ambassador private group for your area.

 If you have questions about being a guide, please feel free to ask here!